ALASdoo/alasdoo_com_v2/content/english/articles/what-does-a-rebranding-process-include-beside-a-new-logo.md

 We didn’t have huge resources for the rebranding, so there had to be careful planning which involved several sectors of our company: top management, HR, and our employer branding and design/UX experts.
 Before the start, we conjured up a solid plan on how to approach the rebranding process from different aspects to get the full picture of the current state and the vision we are striving for.
 A practical tool for making a timeline and collaborating is a gantt chart.
 We used it in [the efficiency app ClickUp](https://app.clickup.com/) that we use and it really helped visualize and track the progress.

-{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/screenshot-clickup.png" alt="" >}}

 ### 2. Defining core values

-Through several interviews with our top management we defined our company's purpose, mission, and vision, as well as [nine unwavering values](/our-story#values).
+Through several interviews with our top management we defined our company's purpose, mission, and vision, as well as [our values](/our-story#values).
 Yes, we do realize there are too many of them, but these are the ones we truly do live and work by.
 Not a single one of them could be left out.
 We also made sure we don’t fall into a trap of listing the ones that are expected of us, the ones that you can see used by default by the majority of businesses.

 ### 3. In-house research